iulianraduat/react-select-material-ui/README.md

 - Fixed missing tslint package
 - Keep only the lock file for installing packages via npm
 - Improved the storybook

+### 6.2.0

+- Updated packages
+- Added a storybook for keeping or not open at add time the multiple select options menu